regolith-linux/regolith-desktop-website/content/docs/reference/build-system.md

 7. Otherwise, package changes have been detected.
 Download the entire target repository
 8. For each difference found, delegate to distro-specific build package build and repo publish commands
 9. Publish the updated repository and manifest back to the target repository

+# ISO Build System

+The ISO builder is based on the open source project [live-custom-ubuntu-from-scratch](https://github.com/mvallim/live-custom-ubuntu-from-scratch/).
+The ISO builder uses a set of shell scripts to generate an Ubuntu ISO image for both a live environment and an installer.
+Regolith customizes this project in [this repo](https://github.com/regolith-linux/regolith-ubuntu-iso-builder) with some specific packages to [install and remove](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/blob/main/scripts/regolith-2_1-jammy-config.sh).
+A github workflow is used to generate the ISOs and upload them to GitHub for hosting.

 # Cookbook